 Now is a very good time to look at a career in medical billing and coding.
 The American health care system is modernizing just as a large portion of the populace enters retirement, and the demand for health care professionals who can process crucial data is growing daily.

-According to the Bureau of Labor and Statistics, the medical billing and coding field is expected to grow by 21% between now and 2020.
-That’s almost 40,000 job openings in the next six to seven years.
+According to the Bureau of Labor and Statistics, the medical billing and coding field is expected to grow by 15% between now and 2024.
+That’s almost 30,000 job openings in the next seven years.

 Not only are there a large number of job openings in coding and billing, many of these jobs are fairly lucrative.
-Entry-level coders and billers made an average of 34,000 dollars in 2012—that’s $16.42 an hour when you’re starting out.
-The top ten percent of coders across the United States make $27 an hour, and coders in some states make even more than that.
+The median salary for coders and billers was $38,040 in 2016—that’s $18.29 an hour when you’re starting out.
+The top 10% of coders across the United States make $62,840 annually, and coders in some states make even more than that.

 The field of medical billing and coding is growing as a result of a number of factors, chief among them being an aging population, an increasing focus on health data and informatics, and the digitization of health records.
 As the health care system turns increasingly to electronic health records, billing and coding specialists who are computer-savvy will have a leg up on the rest of field.